seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **ANTONIO**
 I once did lend my body for his wealth;
-Which, but for him that had your husband’s ring,
+Which, but for him that had your husband's ring,
 Had quite miscarried: I dare be bound again,
 My soul upon the forfeit, that your lord
 Will never more break faith advisedly.